Morotai Island Regency: Administration

 At the 2010 census, the regency was divided into five districts (kecamatan), but a sixth district has subsequently been added by cutting off Rao Island from Morotai Selatan Barat District.
-The districts are tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2023.
+The districts are tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid-2023.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all rural desa) in each district, and the post codes.